Stew-McD/T-reX/docs/source/ExplodeDatabase.rst

 ExplodeDatabase
 ===============

-The ExplodeDatabase module is the first fundamental component of the WasteAndMaterialFootprint (WMF) tool, designed for processing Brightway2 life cycle assessment (LCA) databases.
+The ExplodeDatabase module is the first fundamental component of the T-reX  tool, designed for processing Brightway2 life cycle assessment (LCA) databases.
 It provides a mechanism to expand a given LCA database into a detailed list of all exchanges, facilitating subsequent analysis with the search modules.